If you love beach decor, you’re going to want to make this starfish craft! It’s simple, easy and gorgeous. Learn how to make your own in just minutes.

 - Gray craft paint

 Start by painting the wood panel.
 I used a dark grey on the very back and white for the sides as shown below.
 Remember that most of this will be covered by the driftwood so I was not too concerned about my paint lines.
 Allow that to dry completely.

-Use a saw to cut you drift wood to the same size as your recessed opening.
-I love my Rockwell Bladerunner for projects like this one!
+Use a saw to cut the drift wood to the same size as your recessed opening.
+I personally love my Rockwell Bladerunner for projects like this one!

-You will love the look of this fun starfish craft and just how easy it is to make.
+You will love the look of this fun starfish craft but even more than that, you’ll love just how easy it is to make.
 You will have your own beach decor in just minutes!

 Love this and looking for more ideas?
 Try the links below!